atakanersoy/WRO2025_FE_ANTi/README.md

 ---

 ## 👥 The Team <a id="the-team"></a>

-Team ANTi comprises three passionate students from Koç University, Türkiye, guided by an experienced coach.
+Team ANTi includes three passionate students from Koç University, Türkiye, guided by a coach.
 Each member brings unique skills to the project, from electronics to computer vision.

 <img src="t-photos/workplace.jpg" alt="Team ANTi at Work" width="600">
 <img src="t-photos/team_fun.jpg" alt="Team Fun Moment" width="600">